VMBlakelock/destination-date-night/README.md

 - Spencer Barriball my mentor - for the assistance and guidance in the building of Javascript functions, commented accordingly within the code.

 Tutor Support
-- Tim from tutor support advised on a security issue I had during the creation of my Google Map JS API.
-I was getting emails from Google saying my site was possibly being compromised.
+- Tim from tutor support advised on a security issue during the creation of the Google Map JS API.
+The owner was recieving emails from Google saying the site was possibly being compromised.
 This was due to the API key being visible.
 Tim recommended that this maybe something to try to stop the emails and sent me a link to the "keyHelper" created by Matt Rudge of Code Institute that would obfuscate my API key.
-I thought this was a great thing due to the added security to my site - therefore I decided to add it into my JS file on the project. [githubkeyhelper](https://github.com/Code-Institute-Org/key-helper)
+The owner thought this was a great thing due to the added security to the site - therefore it was decided to add it into the JS file on the project. [githubkeyhelper](https://github.com/Code-Institute-Org/key-helper)

 Web References
 - [codeahoy](https://codeahoy.com/javascript/2019/10/12/==-vs-===-in-javascript/#:~:text=The%20difference%20between%20%3D%3D%20and%20%3D%3D%3D%20is%20that%3A,the%20two%20variables%20being%20compared)